mgeduld/lear-notes/README.md

 ## Sources

+## Imagrey

+C. Spurgeon states that "The intensite of feeling and emotion in *King Lear* and the sharpness of its focus are revealed by the fact that in Shakespear's imagination there runs througout only one overpowering and dominating continuous image.
+So compelling is this that even well-marked different and subsitiary images are pressed into its service.
+In the play we are conscious all through of the atmosphere of buffetimng, strain and strife, and, at mpments, of bodily tension to the point of agony. \[These images are] kept constantly before us, chiefly by means of the verbs used, but also in metaphor, of a human boduy in anguished movement, tugged, wrenched, beaten, pierced, stung, scourged, dislocated, flayed, gashed, scalded, tortured, and finally broken on the rack. ...
+The large number of animal images ... [create the effect] that 'humanity' os 'reeling back into the beast.'"

 - *Playing Lear* by Oliver Ford Davies
 - *In Conversation* Podcast.
 This is a podcast about the 2014 National Theatre production
 - *The Lear Diaries* by Brian Cox